Published on

 Key Takeaway

 Every engineering optimization for LLM inference introduced a new interface that can be attacked.
 The tokenizer chunked your input in ways the model can't see.
 The KV cache traded isolation for efficiency.
-Speculative decoding traded safety margin for speed.

 None of these are bugs.
 They are the reason AI inference costs cents, and not dollars.
 But security is a different question that you can't put a cost against.
 That's what makes these problems hard to solve.